On this page

-Answer: Students can tape record your lectures for their personal academic use as an accommodation as established by law.
+Students can tape record your lectures for their personal academic use as an accommodation as established by law.
 However, a Confidentiality Agreement acknowledging copyright can be created between the professor and the student upon request by the professor to Accessibility Services.

 What is an assistive hearing device or FM system and what is my role in providing the accommodation?

-Answer: A student with a hearing impairment may request your assistance in the use of an assistive hearing device such as an FM system to amplify sound that a hearing aid cannot pick up.
+A student with a hearing impairment may request your assistance in the use of an assistive hearing device such as an FM system to amplify sound that a hearing aid cannot pick up.
 This system also allows the student to amplify your voice, which may be farther in proximity, without amplifying everything within close proximity.
 The instructor will wear a transmitter, which attaches to a pocket or can be worn around the neck.
 Receivers will be attached to the student’s hearing aid.
 The student will have a device to control volume, and which links the two wireless components, transmitter and receiver, together.
 Students who use FM systems are well versed in the operation of these devices and they will be able to orient you to their use.
 Students also keep the equipment with them, and they carry the equipment from one class to another.
-If you have any questions, please contact Dean Cohen for assistance.
+If you have any questions, please contact Accessibility Services (accessibility@